Rome International School

-Rome International School (RIS) is a private international school in Rome, Italy.
+Rome International School (RIS) is a private and co-educational international school in Rome, Italy.
 The school offers international education to children aged 2 to 18 years from Nursery through to Grade 13.
 The language of instruction is English.
 RIS is an International Baccalaureate School offering the IB Primary Years Programme in the Elementary School and the IB Diploma Programme in the last two years of High School.
 Students in Grades 10 and 11 take the Cambridge IGCSE.

 History

 RIS opened its doors to its first Elementary School students in September 1988.
 The Middle School opened in September 2001 and the High School was launched in 2007.
 RIS was authorised to deliver the International Baccalaureate Diploma Programme in June 2009.

 Organisation

-In 2018, Rome International School was integrated into the Globeducate Network (formerly known as NACE Schools).
+In 2018, Rome International School was acquired by Globeducate (formerly known as NACE Schools).

 Curriculum

 RIS has been an International Baccalaureate World School since June 2009.

 In July 2012, Rome International School received authorisation from the IB governing body in The Hague, The Netherlands to offer the IB Primary Years Programme (PYP).

 RIS is a meritocratic school: advancement is based on individual ability and achievement.
 Admission to the school is selective, subject to interviews, entrance tests and reports from previous schools, and scholarships are available for worthy international students.